krateoplatformops/oasgen-provider/README.md

     identifiers:
       - name

-    # optional, adds more fields to status (e.g., technical IDs usually used in get action)
+    # optional, adds more fields to status (e.g., technical IDs usually used in get action, and others fields you want to see in status that are returned in the response body of the API)
     additionalStatusFields:
       - id
       - revision